gregbeech/website/blog/2013/java-is-the-new-c-plus-plus.markdown

 However, there are a few things standing in its way.

 The first, and probably the most significant, is you've got to read [a book](http://www.amazon.co.uk/Programming-In-Scala-2nd-Edition/dp/0981531644) to learn it because some of the syntax and idioms are fairly non-obvious until you know them.
-And as Steve Yegge frequently points out, most developers are happy to read about frameworks until the cows come home, but ask them to read a book about a new language and they'll look at you as if you're a madman.
+And as Steve Yegge frequently points out, most developers are happy to read about frameworks until the cows come home, but ask them to read a book about a new language and they'll look at you with the same kind of horror as if you'd just asked them to cut off their own arm.

 I've always found this an odd stance to take.
 When you're working in an industry where there are so many languages used, how can you _not_ be curious about what they have to offer and why other people might be using them?
 Even with languages I wouldn't claim to have any knowledge of, I've still probably read a book about them and/or played around with them for a couple of days just to get a bit of a flavour.